 - they are not assessed for the purpose of award or credit.

 Note: All applications will be acknowledged on receipt by department staff.
-If you have not received a response within 5 working days, please contact your regional office to confirm your application has been received.
-Please check your SPAM filters in case emails from the department go astray.
+If you have not received a response within 5 working days, contact your regional office to confirm your application has been received.
+Check your SPAM filters in case emails from the department go astray.

 - You will be advised of the outcome by your regional office in March and a revised Delivery plan will be requested at this time.